 Microaggressions often convey to targets the message that they are foreigners, criminals, dangerous, a threat or subhuman.
-Our research labels these messages as themes: for Asian-Americans and Latinx-Americans, that you are a perpetual alien in your own country; for Black people, that you might be a criminal; for people who identify as LGBTQ, that you're a sinner; and, if you're a woman, that you can be sexually objectified.
+Our research labels these messages as themes: for Asian Americans and Latinx Americans, that you are a perpetual alien in your own country; for Black people, that you might be a criminal; for people who identify as LGBTQ, that you’re a sinner; and if you’re a woman, that you can be sexually objectified.

-The saying that “sticks and stones may break my bones, but words will never hurt me” expresses a belief that microaggressions are harmless, small, trivial and insignificant.
+The saying “sticks and stones may break my bones, but words will never hurt me” expresses a belief that microaggressions are harmless, small, trivial and insignificant.
 Critics of microaggression theory believe that we are “making a mountain out of a molehill” and that such incidents are no different from the everyday incivilities that a white person might experience from a rude clerk.
 Our research, however, reveals major differences that account for their greater harmful and detrimental impact on people of color:

 - Microaggressions are constant and continual in the life experience of people of color.
 They experience these offensive behaviors every day from the moment they awaken in the morning until they go to sleep at night and from the time they are born until they die.

 - Microaggressions are cumulative, and any one offense or put-down may represent the straw that breaks the camel’s back.

 - Microaggressions are constant reminders to people of color that they are second-class citizens.

 - Microaggressions are energy-depleting and lead to the concept of “racial battle fatigue.